KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 # Processes
 This folder contains the custom processes that are used in the GeoMechanicsApplication.
 Processes are commands that can be executed during several stages of a calculation.
 In the GeoMechanicsApplication, their main use is to apply boundary conditions and/or constraints , but there are more specific examples (e.g. the K0 procedure, nodal extrapolation, or (de)activation of certain parts of the model).

 In this document, we will explain the different processes.
 Since this effort is a work in progress, not all processes are documented yet.
-If you have any questions, please contact the mainainers (@KratosMultiphysics/geomechanics on GitHub).
+If you have any questions, please contact the maintainers (@KratosMultiphysics/geomechanics on GitHub).

 Documented processes:
 - [GeoExtrapolateIntegrationPointValuesToNodesProcess](#extrapolation-of-integration-values-to-nodes)